 intolerant, etc.

-15. The particle is written separately not with adjectives in an interrogative sentence, if the negation is logically emphasized: Not clear is this thesis without any evidence ?; To whom not known the names of our astronauts?
+15. The particle is written separately not with adjectives in an interrogative sentence, if the negation is logically emphasized: Not clear is this situation without any evidence?; To whom unknown the names of our astronauts?

-But if the negation is not emphasized, then the particle is not written with adjectives together: Is this position dont clear ?; Is this a statement wrong? (replacement is possible: Is this statement wrong?).
+But if the negation is not emphasized, then the particle not with adjectives is written together: Is this the position dont clear ?; Is this a statement? incorrect? (replacement possible: Is this statement wrong?).